MaleehahA02/Cpp_CS330/README.md

     Reference:
     1: a = 300 b = 400
     2: a = 400 b = 300

+The function swapVal swaps the values of obj1 and obj2 using the variable temp.
+Since the objects are passed by value, the changes made inside the function do not affect in the original variables a and b in the main function.
+So after calling swapVal(a, b), the values of a and b in the main function remain unchanged.

+For the swapRef function, the objects obj1 and obj2 are passed by reference using the & symbol.
+The swapRef function swaps the values of obj1 and obj2 using the variable temp.
+But since the objects are passed by reference, the changes made inside the function affect the original variables a and b in the main function.
+Thus, after calling swapRef(a, b), the values of a and b in the main function are swapped.

 ## Selection, Loops and Conditionals

 ### If Statements